Munawwar/sync-html/README.md

 # sync-html

-An experiment to find out the smallest HTML template to DOM sync approach (and also support rendering as string for server-side JS environment).
+An experiment to try out various tiny HTML template to DOM sync approach (and also support rendering as string for server-side JS environment).

-Mission is to get the bundle size as small as possible.

 Current status:

 * template literal approach - ~1.5 KB gzipped
-* dumb DOM diff approach - ~0.5 KB gzipped
+* naive DOM patch approach - ~0.5 KB gzipped
+* smarter DOM sync approach - ~0.8 KB gzipped

 ## How to check it